levelten/google-analytics-in/readme.txt

 Connects Google Analytics with your WordPress site.

 == Description ==
-Google Analytics Connector for WordPress easily integrates Google Analytics tracking and dashboard reporting in your website in just minutes.
+Google Analytics IN easily integrates Google Analytics tracking and dashboard reporting in your website in just minutes.

 This plugin was created from the excellent Google Analytics Dashboard for WordPress (GADWP) plugin to maintain a robust, direct Google Analytics integration.